fybrik/kfp-components/samples/house_price_estimates/README.md

 From within the data folder perform the following steps.

 Edit the following files to include the relevant details of where your data is stored.
-They currently refer to an IBM cloud object store instance, but use an object store of your choice such as AWS S3, IBM Cloud Object Storage or Ceph.
+You may use an object store of your choice such as AWS S3, IBM Cloud Object Storage or Ceph.

 * house-price-demo-secret.yaml
 * testpii-asset.yaml